urnathan/urnathan.github.io/_posts/2020-09-19-code-formatting.md

 };
 ```

+Now the base classes are a clear separate component of the class.
 (The same rule applies to enumerators with underlying types.)

 Where do your except specification and/or this qualifiers go -- on